scikit-fingerprints/scikit-fingerprints/README.md

 chemical analysis.
 However, existing Python libraries for computing molecular fingerprints often lack performance, user-friendliness, and support for modern programming standards.
 This project aims to address these shortcomings by creating an efficient and accessible Python library for molecular fingerprint computation.

+You can find the documentation [HERE](https://scikit-fingerprints.github.io/scikit-fingerprints/)

+- The library offers various functions that accept molecule descriptors (e.g., SMILES) and fingerprint parameters, returning the specified fingerprints.
+- It's open-source and available for installation via pip.
+- The library has been designed for ease of use, minimizing the need for extensive training.
+- Compatibility with the standard Python ML stack, based on scikit-learn interfaces, has been a top priority.

 ## Supported platforms